obaldellon/web-upinfo/_posts/s2/2018-09-07-advanced-os.md

 ### Exams ###

-One final exam (QCM) done on the machines
+The evaluation can follow two scenarios, depending on an agreement between the professor and the students:

+- scenario 1: a single final exam
+- scenario 2: three marks on the lab (50%) + one mark on the final exam (50%)

 ### Ressources ###